Wiz1101/Cisco-asa-firewall-configurations/README.md

    $ sudo ufw allow 40000:50000/tcp
    $ systemctl status apache2
    ```
-   - Also we edited /etc/vsftpd.conf file for FTP on the ubuntu server side and
+   - Also we edited /etc/vsftpd.conf file for FTP on the ubuntu server side.
    - **Important Note**: We also allowed SSH traffic for our group's convenience.